taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 This scenario contains steps on how to upgrade CloudLinux 7 to CloudLinux 8 on systems with cPanel present.

-It uses an additional tool to assist with migration of cPanel-related features - a modified version of [elevate-cpanel](https://github.com/cpanel/elevate).
+It uses an additional tool to assist with migration of cPanel-related features - the script provided by the cPanel team: [elevate-cpanel](https://github.com/cpanel/elevate).

+See the official cPanel Elevate documentation at https://cpanel.github.io/elevate/

 ### Upgrade process overview

-The cPanel upgrade process is divided into multiple `stages`.
+The cPanel upgrade process is divided into multiple stages.
-Each `stage` is responsible for one part of the upgrade.
+Each stage is responsible for one part of the upgrade.
-Between stages, a `reboot` is performed, with one last reboot at the end of the final stage.
+Between stages, a reboot is performed, with one last reboot at the end of the final stage.

 #### Stage 1